Keyboard shortcuts

 dsk_<64 hex characters>

-• Prefix: dsk_ (always)
+• Prefix: dsk_

-• Body: 64 hexadecimal characters (32 random bytes)
+• Body: 64 hex characters (32 random bytes)

-Passing your API key
+Passing the key

-Set the X-API-Key header during the WebSocket handshake:
+Set X-API-Key on the WebSocket upgrade request:

 X-API-Key: dsk_your_key_here